2021 Formula One World Championship

 The 2021 FIA Formula One World Championship was a motor racing championship for Formula One cars which was the 72nd running of the Formula One World Championship.
 It is recognised by the Fédération Internationale de l'Automobile (FIA), the governing body of international motorsport, as the highest class of competition for open-wheel racing cars.
 The championship was contested over twenty-two Grands Prix, and held around the world.
-Drivers and teams competed for the titles of World Drivers' Champion and World Constructors' Champion, respectively.
+Drivers and teams competed for the titles of Formula One World Champion Driver and Formula One World Champion Constructor, respectively.

-At season's end in Abu Dhabi, Max Verstappen of Red Bull Racing-Honda won the Drivers' Championship for the first time in his career.
-Verstappen became the first ever driver from the Netherlands, the first Honda-powered driver since Ayrton Senna in 1991, the first Red Bull driver since Sebastian Vettel in 2013 and the first non-Mercedes driver in the turbo-hybrid era to win the World Championship.
+Max Verstappen of Red Bull Racing-Honda won the Drivers' Championship for the first time in his career, having claimed 10 race wins across the season.
+Verstappen became the first-ever driver from the Netherlands, the first Honda-powered driver since Ayrton Senna in 1991, the first Red Bull driver since Sebastian Vettel in 2013 and the first non-Mercedes driver in the turbo-hybrid era to win the World Championship.
+This season saw the return of Aston Martin since 1960 after Lawrence Stroll invested into the British marque.

-Honda became the second engine supplier in the turbo-hybrid era to power a championship winning car, after Mercedes.
-Four-time defending and seven-time champion Lewis Hamilton of Mercedes finished runner up.
+Honda became the second engine supplier in the turbo-hybrid era to power a championship-winning car, after Mercedes.
+Four-time defending and seven-time champion Lewis Hamilton of Mercedes finished runner-up.
 Mercedes retained the Constructors' Championship for the eighth consecutive season.

-The season ended with a controversial finish, with the two title rivals for the drivers' crown entering the last race of the season with equal points.
-Verstappen sealed the title after winning the season-ending Abu Dhabi Grand Prix after a last-lap restart pass on Hamilton following a contentious conclusion of a safety car period.
+The season featured a close year-long battle for the title between Verstappen and Hamilton, with BBC Sport's Andrew Benson describing it as "one of the most intense, hard-fought battles in sporting history".
+The two drivers exchanged the championship lead multiple times during the season and the title contenders were involved in major collisions at the British and Italian Grands Prix as well as minor collisions at the Emilia Romagna and Saudi Arabian Grands Prix.
+Both drivers entered the season-ending Abu Dhabi Grand Prix tied on points, which ended with a controversial finish, as it was deemed that race control did not handle a late safety car period fully according to the regulations.
+Verstappen produced a last lap overtake on Hamilton after a late safety car restart on the final lap of season to win his maiden World Drivers' Championship.
 Mercedes initially protested the results, and later decided not to appeal after their protest was denied.
-The incident led to key structural changes to race control, including the removal of Michael Masi from his role as race director and the implementation of a virtual race control room, who assist the race director.
-Unlapping procedures behind the safety car were to be reassessed and presented by the F1 Sporting Advisory Committee prior to the start of the 2022 World Championship season.
-On 10 March 2022 the FIA World Motor Sport Council report on the events of the final race of the season was announced, and that the "Race Director called the safety car back into the pit lane without it having completed an additional lap as required by the Formula 1 Sporting Regulations", however also noted that the "results of the 2021 Abu Dhabi Grand Prix and the FIA Formula One World Championship are valid, final and cannot now be changed".
+A review of the incident led to key structural changes to race control, including the removal of Michael Masi from his role as race director and the implementation of a virtual race control room, which assists the race director.

 This was the first season since 2008 where the champion driver was not from the team that took the constructors' title.
 The season was also the final season in the sport for 2007 World Champion Kimi Räikkönen.

 Entries

-The following constructors and drivers were under contract to compete in the 2021 World Championship.
 All teams competed with tyres supplied by Pirelli.
 Each team was required to enter at least two drivers, one for each of the two mandatory cars.